-In addition to the earthwork in the three proposed villages, there would be off-site mass grading activities associated with construction of the Cuyamaca Street extension, which would require locally extensive cuts and fills to create the roadway alignments.
+In addition to the earthwork in the three proposed villages, there would be off-site mass grading activities associated with construction of the Cuyamaca Street and Magnolia Avenue extensions, which would require locally extensive cuts and fills to create the roadway alignments.
 The majority of this grading would impact geologic units of no paleontological potential (plutonic rocks).
-However, mass grading in the extreme northern and southern portions of the proposed Cuyamaca Street alignment would impact geologic units of high paleontological potential, including the Stadium Conglomerate to the north and the Friars Formation to the south.
+However, mass grading in the extreme northern and southern portions of the proposed Cuyamaca Street alignment would impact geologic units paleontological potential, including Stadium of high the Conglomerate to the north and the Friars Formation to the south.